 Summer is full of so many fun opportunities, especially with the kids having extra time off from school.
 However, there will be many days when your kids complain about how bored they are.
 Is it your job to never let that happen?
-Well, no, it’s not your job exactly — but here are some fun activities that will tickle your young ones.
+Well, no, it’s not your job exactly — but here are some fun activities for your calendar that will tickle your young ones.

 With the Fourth of July on Sunday, I hope you can get away — but if not, try a couple of these fun activities.